unguyen14/recommendation_system/README.md

 ```

 ## Potential Considerations
-Even though we are able to generate lists of similar items, we want to explore more methods to provide even better recommendations that can differentiate itself in the market.
+In this project, we were able to provide different perspectives to movie recommendation that can be used in a professional setting to generate a robust engine.
+Even though we were successfull in identifying item similarity, more methods can be explored to improve recommendations even further.